nponeccop/HNC/README.md

 - follow instructions below to feed generated `.cpp` files to a C++ compiler and linker either directly or by using our extension to Boost.Build.

-You'll need MSVC/GCC, Boost and Boost.
+You'll need MSVC/GCC, Boost and Boost.Build.

 # Under the hood

-HNC is an open-source cross-platform compiler based on modern technologies: Glasgow Haskell Platform, UUAGC attribute grammar preprocessor, Parsec parsing library, HOOPL graph optimization library.
+HNC is an open-source cross-platform compiler based on modern technologies: Glasgow Haskell Platform, UUAGC attribute grammar preprocessor, Parsec parsing library, HOOPL graph optimization library, unification-fd structural unification library.
 The codebase is tiny: less than 4 KLOC, in the spirit of VPRI Ometa.

 ## State of affairs